List of Rehabs in Vermont

 Vermont has had relatively low rates of uninsured residents for years, and one of the reasons is due to the Medicaid expansion.
 With the help of Medicaid, patients who otherwise would not have the means to pay for a drug rehab program can use their Medicaid policy to pay for drug treatment.
 Medicaid treatment centers are typically 28-to-30-day inpatient programs to help clients end their substance use problems.
 Not every center accepts Medicaid, so knowing which programs near you will work with your insurance is important.

-Using Private Insurance to pay for Drug Rehab in Vermont
+Using Private Insurance to Pay for Drug Rehab in Vermont

 Private health insurance offers some of the best coverage for substance use treatment programs as these health insurance providers tend to work with higher-quality programs.
 Vermont offers residents private health insurance plans to help ease health care costs, including drug and alcohol rehabilitation services.
 The insurance providers will work with specific drug treatment centers, and those programs tend to be of higher caliber program than most, but that can also come with a cost.